jrmfong/google-workspace-script/GiftAidAutomation/README.md

 - Google Drive access
 - Gmail access for sending email notifications
 - A Google Docs template file for the Gift Aid Declaration

+## Google Docs Template

+Google Docs template file is not stored in this repository.

+To use this project:

+1. Review the sample PDF in `GiftAidDeclarationTemplate.pdf`
+2. Create your own Google Docs template file
+3. Copy the wording and layout based on the sample
+4. Update the script with the Google Docs template file ID

 ## Configuration